-- Position: Senior Lecturer in Photography and Digital Culture
+- Position: Academic Lead Digital Creativity and Cultures Hub/Senior Lecturer in Photography and Digital Culture

-- Areas of expertise: Photographic history and theory; Early cinema; Archives and digital culture; Community archives and co-production.
+- Areas of expertise: Digital Humanities, Archives and digital culture; Community archives and co-production; Photographic history and theory; Early cinema.

 - Email: S.E.Popple@leeds.ac.uk

 I am the academic lead for the Digital Creativity and Cultures Hub (DCCH) at the University of Leeds and Senior Lecturer in Photography and Digital Culture.
 I have a background in archival research focussed on media histories and particular specialisms in early cinema and photographic history.
 Over time my focus has developed to explore how digital historical and archival sources can be used to allow communities and organisations to develop collaborative practices to facilitate storytelling, campaigning, and support social advocacy.
 I am primarily concerned with the relationships between individuals, communities, institutions and concepts of democratic exchange, open space, and digital ontologies.
 The research centres on the application of digital humanities methods and their translation for use in a range of academic and community-based contexts.